New International Students

 Other ways to pay

-- Debit cards: Debit cards are discouraged as only a certain amount can be charged per day.
+- Debit cards: Debit cards are discouraged, as only a certain amount can be charged per day.
 Paying your full tuition with a debit card would be challenging.

-- Monthly Payment Plan: You may pay your ONU fees on a monthly plan.
+- Monthly Payment Plan: You can pay your ONU fees on a monthly plan.
 However, you must sign up to do this online through your EBILL each semester.
 There is a $30 charge for this service each semester.

 Important payment due dates